1. Introduction

 Importantly, how well the kernel deals with many files depends strongly on the filesystem type.
 For example, XFS might be slow with multiple small files, while ReiserFS was specifically made for the purpose of handling them.

-Now, let’s create a directory with 1 million files:
+So, let’s create a directory with 1 million files as quickly as possible:

 We’ll test /dir1m with some tools for deleting.
 With time, we’ll see how fast an operation runs.